ferrocene/ferrocene/src/types-and-traits.rst

 * :dp:`fls_lxfPvK7NDNlj`
   The requirements for any :t:`arithmetic expression`, :t:`bit expression`, :t:`comparison expression`, :t:`compound assignment expression`,
-  :t:`negation expression` or :t:`index expression` are the same requirements as for an explicit invocation of the corresponding operator :t:`trait` :t:`method`.
+  :t:`index expression`, or :t:`negation expression` are the same requirements as for an explicit invocation of the corresponding operator :t:`trait` :t:`method`.